satansdeer/satansdeer.github.com/src/pages/posts/how-to-install-react/index.md

 How to install React?

-ReactJS is a javascript library so by asking how to install it - you most likely mean "How to setup a React project?".
+ReactJS is a Javascript library so by asking how to install it - you most likely mean "How to setup a React project?".

 ## Use A Sandbox